 ERROL PARKER | Editor-at-Large | firstname.lastname@example.org

-AN INDEPENDENT study conducted by Spotify and the Australian Bureau of Statistics (ABS) has revealed what NSW’s highest and lowest achieving students listen to – with interesting results.
+AN INDEPENDENT study conducted by Spotify and the Australian Bureau of Statistics (ABS) has revealed what Australia’s highest and lowest achieving students listen to – with interesting results.

 The study was part of a national snapshot conducted by the ABS in to the study habits of high-schoolers.

 Bands with the most respondents are plotted on the graph, which outlines the median ATAR score of that particular band’s listeners.

 ATAR results below 25.00 could not be accurately defined, according to the ABS.

 “We’re not even sure if those students are literate,” says the conductor of the study.

 “However, we’re sure Powderfinger fans are able to read in some capacity.”

 Line honors for the 2013 dunce cap was seminal Southern NSW rock outfit Spiderbait, followed closely by new-kid-in-town Redfoo.